USanz/USanz/README.md

 ### Current Goals.

- - Finish the grade and get a job.
+ - Finish the internship abroad and final degree project of the grade.
+ - Take the english level test.
- - Improve my English level.
+ - Get my driving license.
+ - Course maybe a master or another engineering degree like aerospace engineering in aerospace vehicles in english.

 ### 📫 Contact me: